Sarb1236/NYC-Yellow-Trip-Data-Analysis/Monthly_Agg_Analysis/Documentation.md

 This leads to:
 * **Significant Storage Reduction**: Instead of 30 rows per vendor per month, you get just 1.
-* **Optimized Trend Analysis**: An entire month's data for a vendor is in a single row, minimizing joins and speeding up dashboard loads.
+* **Optimized Trend Analysis**: An entire month's data for a vendor is in a single row, minimizing joins shuffles.

 ### 2. IoT Device Telemetry Analysis